-Mimicking the western tradition of Hem, Sem and Jephet making their ways to build their own communities around the world, the Lao tradition created its own version about the Lao world at Dien-Bien-Phu.
+Mimicking the western tradition of Hem, Sem and Jephet making their ways to build their own communities around the world, the Lao tradition created its own version about the Lao world centered at Dien-Bien-Phu.

 At that time, they returned to earth with a buffalo, which help them lay out rice field around Dien-Bien-Phu and then died.
 From the nostrils of the dead buffalo there grew an enormous plan bearing gourds or pumpkins from which there soon came loud noises.
 When the gourds were pieced, mankind came pouring out to populate the earth.
 Those who came out of the gourds through the holes made with a red-hot poker are the dark-skinned aboriginal people, and those who came through the holes made with a chisel were the lighter-skinned Lao.
 (HThai: The Beginning of Thai History: The Tai Village and Muang: p.
 10)

 THe first to come out from the red-hot poker were the Hoa-Bin-Hians whose were mostly native of Southeast Asia while the Lao people came next through the hole made by the chisel.
 In that statement, the Lao people already thought that they were not native of Southeast Asia who were of darker skin.
 Instead they claim to come from the north as proved by their lighter-skinned like their Tai rulers.
 Apparently, it was not according to the original Tai Mythology of Daya Desa (Parthia or the west).
 The Tai's creation Myth was instead associated to the exploitation of three chiefs who became next the progenitors of humankind around the globe.
 In that global development, the Africans were actually the first to come out from the gourd through the hole made with the red-hot poker.
 They became the first of humankind to receive their civilizations instilled by the first chief Khun Khek.
 Following the sea venturing of his ancestor the Polynesians, the Malay chief set out his odyssey to explore the maritime realm of the globe.
 Along the way, they built their communities along the Pacific and Atlantic islands and the rest of the world that constituted the Mahabharata of the Hindu folklore.
 In Africa, their contribution to the development of African civilization earned them the Title of the Lion (Simha in Sanskrit) kings.
 They were actually members of King Samanta's direct descendants who later were known as the Param-Kambojan kings in the Mahabharata's epic story.
 It is important to note that Africa, as well as other parts of the Mahabharata was among the first to receive the human culture right after the great flood.
-There are evidences that they might already be in the same development, in previous Kappas.
+There are evidences that they might already be in the same development, in previous Kalpas.
 After the settlement of Meru at Middle East, Ku-Fu (Sri Kambu in Sanskrit) received the hand of Meram and became the ruler of Egypt (Kamboja Desa: The Kamboj Legacy: The Identity of Sri Kambu).
 After the first pyramid of Giza was built, his line of descendants already set themselves out of Meru 's influence and took their own course to exploit the world.
 Evidences also show that their exploitation already reached South America and built themselves into becoming a new maritime power.
 His successor Khun Khan extended his venture into Central Asia and built Parthia to be their military stronghold.
 The Middle Eastern stocks and later the Chinese were next to come out through the hole made by the chisel and received theirs instructions from Khun Khan.
 Their religion was actually the Moon Culture turning itself by bad practices into Yueh or Soma Culture, through the occurrence of the Kala Yuga.
 Known as Ta Yueh-shih, the Khan leadership went out his way to colonize eastern China and proclaimed himself as the Son of Heaven.
 During the high of the Kalayuga, the Shang Dynasty of China extended the Chinese frontier down to Southeast Asia and at the same time reversed their course to the European continent.
 Completing the Creation Myth of Khun Borom, the Europeans who came out the last through the same hole became the subjects of Khun Po Vamsa.
-He was the youngest son of Adam who through the exploit of his brother Khun Khan (Ta Yue-Shih) had extensive contact with Southeast Asia and settled themselves at Gangetic India.
+He was the youngest son of Adam who through the exploit of his brother Khun Khan had extensive contact with Southeast Asia and settled themselves at Gangetic India.
 Through self-rejuvenation, they abandoned the Soma culture and went back to Egypt bringing along the Sun culture to make a second spread at Middle East.
 Under the spell of the Kalayuga, it was not long that the new Sun culture turned itself into its dark side.
 Under the Sun God Ra, the Phoenicians nevertheless brought materialistic prosperity to the western world.
 In India, a new generation of humankind under Manu Vaisvata rulership brought up the Vishnuite cult to challenge the last leadership of the Meru culture.
 This evolution of the man culture contrasted itself to the Man (or Meru) culture in many ways.
 Instead of evolving in the inner-loop of mount Himalayas following the counter-clockwise direction, the man culture evolved at the outer-loop of the Mahabharata and in a clockwise direction.
 In normal situation, harmony prevails as the two cultures stayed on their own separate paths.
-The Kalayuga however created a critical situation that impacts the history of Southeast Asia by setting the two worlds (the world of men and the world of Man) in a collision course.
+The Kalayuga however created a critical situation that impacts the history of Southeast Asia by setting the world of men and the world of Man in a collision course.